Scalr/agent-helm/charts/agent-job/README.md

     sizeLimit: 20Gi # soft-limit
 ```

-If configured correctly, you should see confirmation in the Run Dashboard console that plugins are being used from cache:
+If configured correctly, you should see confirmation in the Scalr Run console that plugins are being used from cache:

 ```bash
 Initializing plugins and modules...